 When can I expect to hear about the decision on my proposal?

-Approved/selected proposals will be announced on the STARS website on September 30, 2019.
-Applicants will also be notified by email after the decision is made.
+for the latest information.
+Approved/selected proposals will be announced on the STARS website and the successful applicants will also be notified by email after the decision is made.

 How long should my proposal be and what should it include?